czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 :::

-:::{dropdown} Exercise: Data requirements
+:::{admonition} Exercise: Data requirements
-:open:
+:class: exercise

 Think about the data that you or your community require for your/their work.